 Dear Patients and Visitors,

-To respond to the ongoing outbreak of COVID-19, we have reviewed our visitor policy to protect the health and safety of our patients and workforce.
+In response to the legislative changes of the disaster management act, we have reviewed our visitor policies with a focus on maintain health and safety practices to safeguard our patients and workforce.

 We are enacting the following changes to our visitor policy across our cancer centres, in all settings and locations, effective immediately:

-Any visitor showing cold or flu-like symptoms (fever, cough, difficulty breathing, sore throat, body aches, or chills) will be asked to leave.
+Any visitors showing cold or flu-like symptoms (fever, cough, difficulty breathing, sore throat, body aches, or chills) should not come into contact with the patient, and we ask the patient to make alternative arrangements for visitor support.

 We appreciate your understanding and adherence to our visitor policy.
 We will continue to make adjustments to policies and procedures as needed so that we can maintain excellent care for our patients.